In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 We’ll see it in the transportation sector, I predict, particularly soon.
 Where truck drivers and Uber drivers and so on are going to be gradually squeezed out of the market, and that’s a very significant number of workers.
 And it’s a challenge, of course, to help these people to retrain them, to help them find other jobs in an increasingly digital economy.

-I mean, things really impacted quickly.
-And unemployment never once budged because of that.
+But, you know, in the history of the United States, at least, over the past couple of hundred years, there have been a number of really disruptive technologies that have come along—the electrification of industry, the mechanization of industry, the replacement of animal power, going into steam—things that really impacted quickly, and yet unemployment never once budged because of that.
 Because what happens is, people just use the new technology.
 And isn’t it at least possible that, as we move along with the development of artificial intelligence, that it actually is an empowering technology that lets people use it to increase their own productivity?
 Like, anybody could use it to increase their productivity.

 I do think that AI will have that role, and I do think that, as you intimated, these technological forces have some real positives.
-So, the reason that we have, you know, phones and cars and washing machines and all these things that make our lives better and that are broadly shared through society and modern medicine, and so on, is because of technological advances.
+So, the reason that we have phones and cars and washing machines and modern medicine, all these things that make our lives better and that are broadly shared through society, is because of technological advances.
 So I don’t think of these technological advances, including AI advances, as either a) negative; or b) avoidable.

 If we say, “Okay, we’re not going to have AI,” or “We’re not going to have computers,” well, other countries will and they’ll overtake us.
 I think that it’s very, very difficult, if not impossible to stop broad-based technology change.
-Narrow technologies that are particularly, you know, terrible, like landmines or biological weapons, we’ve been able to stop.
-But I think AI isn’t stoppable because it’s much broader, and it’s not something that it should be stopped, it’s not like that.
+Narrow technologies that are particularly terrible, like landmines or biological weapons, we’ve been able to stop.
+But I think AI isn’t stoppable because it’s much broader, and it’s not something that should be stopped, it’s not like that.

 Nobody says, “Oh, no, no, we’re going to take these people, you know, who have less training and we’re going to put them in these highly technical jobs.”
 That’s not what happened in the past either, right?
-Like, everybody just has to do something… The question is can everybody do a job a little more complicated than the one they have today?
+The question is can everybody do a job a little more complicated than the one they have today?
 And if the answer to that is yes, then do we have a big disruption coming?

 Well, first of all, you’re making a fair point.
 I was oversimplifying by mapping the truck drivers to the developers.
 But, at the same time, I think we need to remember that these changes are very disruptive.
 And, so, the easiest example to give, because it’s fresh in my mind and, I think, other people’s mind—let’s look at Detroit.
 This isn’t technological changes, it’s more due to globalization and to the shifting of manufacturing jobs out of the US.

 Absolutely.
-And then, it’s just a question of… I think we are agreeing that there’s a tremendous potential for this to be positive, you know?
+I think we are agreeing that there’s a tremendous potential for this to be positive, you know?
 Some people, again, have a doomsday scenario for jobs and society.
 And I agree with you a hundred percent; I don’t buy into that.
 And it sounds like we also agree, though, that there are things that we could do to make these transitions smoother and easier on large segments of society.

 Absolutely.
-So we’ve talked about AGI… I’ve referenced it.
+So we’ve talked about AGI.
 I assume you think that we’ll eventually build a general intelligence.